-Kerala, the God's Own Country' is the first choice for tourisy from all across the world.
+Kerala, the God's Own Country is the first choice for tourist from all across the world.
 It is one of the most beautiful places on the earth.
 Every year a number of foreign as well as domestic tourists flock to the state to enjoy their holidays here.
 Here are the 7 of the many reasons we could provide you if you wish to make Kerala your favourite tourism destination.

 The state which lies on the southern part of the Indian peninsula is well connected by air, road and water with the major cities of the world.
 There are three major International airports - Trivandrum, Cochin and Calicut - in Kerala.
 Most cities, towns and villages of Kerala have rail and road connectivity.
 Some of these roads pass through picturesque landscapes and the travel itself is a breathtaking experience.
 The beautiful backwaters of Kerala also serve as a network of canals and are also well connected to other parts of Kerala.

 Well, as we mentioned the backwaters of Kerala is one of the unique features of the state with its alluring appeal and excellent network connection.
 A houseboat trip through these lakes, canals and lagoons is an experience which will be cherished forever.
 You could enjoy the sunrise and sunset from these floating houses and relax on the deck as your boat takes you through the surreal landscapes of Kerala.
 These houseboats are literally floating houses with most of the amenities you would find in a house and it also comes with a personal cook who would prepare lip-smacking Kerala delicacies for you.